-This Articles was originally published on HR.com on April 29, 2020.
+This Article was originally published on HR.com.

 PCL Construction is a family of companies that build massive projects like bridges, office towers, and factories.
 Its ability to be efficient and profitable ultimately depends on whether its employees can get the right information at the right time.